If you’re creative, you enjoy a good challenge. You can come up with new concepts on the fly. You embrace change.

 Creativity vs. Innovation

-The Flow Of Innovation
+The Flow of Innovation

 Say you have a creative vision to reinvent the car.
-Along the way, you’ll have to reinvent all the systems within the car, most likely, and you’ll have to apply creativity each step of the way, and then innovate to reach your goal.
+Along the way, you’ll have to reinvent all the systems within the car (most likely), you’ll have to produce creative solutions each step of the way, and then innovate to reach your goal.

-Replacing the battery and motor has led to a whole host of changes; Ford’s electric F-150 can pull one million pounds.
-Electric vehicles can be built on a “skateboard” platform, so models are experimenting with “frunks,” trunks in the front, “crawlspaces” to hide safety gear, and even swappable frames.
+Replacing the battery and motor has led to a whole host of changes.
+Ford’s electric F-150 can now pull one million pounds.
+Electric vehicles can be built on a “skateboard” platform, so models are experimenting with “frunks”(trunks in the front), “crawlspaces” to hide safety gear, and even swappable frames.

 Creativity has even led to rethinking transit itself.
 There are concepts like folding cars that can be “popped” open, cars with spherical tires that do away with parallel parking, and more.